PITTSFIELD -- Michael Hinkley was dressed for success at September's Third Thursday.

 "I was once a victim," Tan said.
 "A person shouldn't have to suffer in silence, and in Malaysia, you did.
 It's great to help, even if it's just one person."

 Men in women's shoes was just one fashion statement made throughout Third Thursday's Passion for Fashion theme.
 A Mona Lisa look-alike was on hand to be photographed with participants.
-Models did their little turn on the catwalk in Palace Park near the Lichtenstein Center to showcase clothing options available by local businesses and
+Models did their little turn on the catwalk in Palace Park near the Lichtenstein Center to showcase clothing options available by local businesses and made by local designers.

 "We're showing new and old fashion for everybody to see," said Megan Whilden, Pittsfield's director of Cultural Development.
 "A lot more stays in the community if you buy from local businesses."